elastic/go-licenser/README.md

 Options:

+  -copyright
+        sets the copyright string as the first line
   -d    skips rewriting files and returns exitcode 1 if any discrepancies are found.
   -exclude value
         path to exclude (can be specified multiple times).
   -ext string
         sets the file extension to scan for. (default ".go") -license string
         sets the license type to check: ASL2, ASL2-Short, Cloud, Elastic, Elasticv2 (default "ASL2")
   -licensor string
         sets the name of the licensor (default "Elasticsearch B.V.")
   -version
         prints out the binary version.
 ```

 ## Contributing